Find Affordable College Courses

 Full Nursing at Northeastern University Report

-University of Massachusetts Medical School Worcester ranked #6 on this year’s Most Popular Nursing Master’s Degree Schools in Massachusetts list.
-Located in the city of Worcester, UMass Medical School is a public college with a small student population.
+With a ranking of #6, University of Massachusetts Medical School Worcester did quite well on this year’s most popular schools for nursing students working on their master’s degree.
+Located in the midsize city of Worcester, UMass Medical School is a public college with a small student population.

 Of the 45 students majoring in nursing at UMass Medical School, 13% are male and 87% are female.